D. N. Aidit: Secretary General of the PKI

+Failed coup and death

 An attempted coup occurred on 30 September 1965, which was later officially blamed on the PKI (see Transition to the New Order).
 On 2 October, Aidit went to Yogyakarta to meet the regional PKI chairman Sutrisno.
 After a few hours, Aidit moved to Semarang also to consolidate to the party officials in the region.
 The meeting concluded that the coup was the Army's internal problem and PKI knew nothing about it.
 In the afternoon of that day, Aidit went to Boyolali to meet Boyolali regent Suwali who was a PKI member.
 Aidit then went to Solo to meet the mayor Utomo Ramelan who was also a member.
 The meeting contradicted the conclusion of the meeting in Semarang.
-Several Politbiro members including Aidit and M.H.
-Lukman met in Blitar on 5 October.
+Several Politbiro members including Aidit and M. H. Lukman met in Blitar on 5 October.
 There Aidit wrote a letter of the PKI view of the coup which was read by Njoto during a cabinet meeting in Bogor.

 Aidit then fled to Boyolali, where he was captured by forces loyal to General Suharto.
-According to Zulkifli & Hidayat, on 22 November Aidit was arrested by a search party led by Colonel Yasir Hadibroto in a house in Sambeng Village, Solo.
+According to Zulkifli and Hidayat, on 22 November Aidit was arrested by a search party led by Colonel Yasir Hadibroto in a house in Sambeng Village, Solo.
 In the early morning, he was brought to Boyolali and was summarily executed as part of the bloody 1965/66 anti-communist purge.
+The military claimed Aidit had confessed to plotting the coup.
+Officials at the U.S embassy doubted this, as his alleged statement referenced a document they knew was disseminated as part of anti-communist propaganda operation.
+The body of Aidit is believed to be at the bottom of an old well.
+Another version of the story suggests that Aidit was blown up along with the house where he was being held.